Ihsoj-Mahos/Combinatorial_Computing/Week_3/README.md

 1. Lecture slides [1](SAT_encoding_1.pdf), [2](SAT_encoding_2.pdf) covers encoding problems into CNF (the standard form used by SAT Solvers), and covers a few examples related to how the conversion is done.

+2. Some of you had a doubt in how to encode problems as SAT.
+[Here](https://research.ijcaonline.org/encc/number1/encc004.pdf) is a paper that covers how to convert the k-colorability problem to 3-SAT.

 ## Problems

 ### 1. Sudoku Solver